opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/bigquery/setup.rst.txt

 * Use BigQuery Datasets (BigQuery Data Editor)
 * View remote procedures (BigQuery Metadata Viewer)

-In the :ref:`next part of this topic guide<bigquery inputs and outputs>`, we will see how to specify BigQuery inputs and outputs in Tumult Analytics.
+In the :ref:`next part of this topic guide<bigquery setup>`, we will see how to use BigQuery and how to upload our dataset to it.